ktsalik/luxjs/README.md

 ````javascript
 $('#some-button').button();
 ````
-The example above will creates a really simple button You can pass options like this:
+The example above will creates a really simple button.
+You can pass options like this:
 ````javascript
 $('#some-button').button({